- Written by: Alexandra Talarico

 Cognitive behavioral therapy is a first-line treatment for addiction that focuses on isolating and altering negative patterns of thinking and behaving.

-- Core aspects: Examining behavioral activation and automatic thoughts and developing coping skills.
+- Core aspects: Examining behaviors, uncovering automatic thoughts, and developing coping skills.

 - Effectiveness: Many studies show the effectiveness of CBT for addiction treatment [9].